d3fc/d3fc/components/tools/README.md

 ## Annotation

-This component draws a horizontal marker on the chart at a given yValue. the marker has a label and can be styled using CSS.
+This component draws a horizontal marker on the chart at a given yValue.
+The marker has a label and can be styled using CSS.

 The component is comprised of the following SVG elements: